Common Questions about Tibet Travel Permit

 However, we are here to tell you that in fact it can be easy to get the Tibet Travel Permit.
-As a trustworthy Tibetan local agency with over 10 years’ experience on permit application, we have worked out 4 simple steps to help you obtain your Tibet Travel Permit.
-Our professional travel consultants will also give practicable advices if you have personal problems to solve.
+As a trustworthy Tibetan local agency with over 10 years’ experience on permit application, we have worked out 4 simple steps as above to help you get the permit.
+Our professional travel consultants will also give practicable advice if you have personal problems to solve.

 You are expected to prepare your passport and Chinese Visa in order to apply for the Tibet Travel Permit.
 Your passport should be valid for over six months.
-As for Chinese Visa, you can apply for it in the nearest Chinese Embassy in your country or the third country.
+As for Chinese Visa, you can apply for it at the nearest Chinese Embassy in your country or a third country.
 A “L” visa (namely Chinese tourist visa) is the most common type for most tourists.

 And if you are an overseas student or an expat living in mainland China, you are expected to provide your school enrollment certificate or working certificate to apply for the Tibet Travel Permit.

-5. How much does a Tibet Permit cost?
+4. How Much does a Tibet Permit Cost?

-6. How long does it take to get the Tibet Travel Permit?
+5. How Long does it Take to Get the Tibet Permit?

-Normally, it takes around 8-9 days to process your Tibet Permit by the Tibet Tourism Bureau.
-After it gets issued, we will immediately deliver the permit to your hotel in mainland China.
+Firstly, it will take around 8-9 days to process your Tibet Permit by Tibet Tourism Bureau.
+Then after it gets issued, we will immediately deliver the permit to your hotel in mainland China.
+And this may take 2 to 3 or more days depending on the delivery distance.
 To make everything go smooth, we suggest you to start your permit application at least 20 days ahead of your departure date to Tibet.

 During the high season of Tibet tour (April to Oct) and traditional Chinese festival, the process of your Tibet Permit might be slow or it may take more time for delivery.
 Please double check your Tibet permit with your travel consultant 5 days before head to Tibet.

-7. Where can I get my Tibet Travel Permit in hand?
+6. Where Can I Get my Tibet Travel Permit in Hand?

 The application of Tibet Travel Permit is processed by the Tibet Tourism Bureau in Lhasa.
 After we get your newly-issued permit, we will send it to your address (usually your hotel in mainland China).
 In some extreme cases when you do not leave enough time, our staff will hand it over to your in person at the airport or railway station.